scoopy115/LiteSim/README.md

 LiteSim is developed and tested on modern hardware to ensure the best performance for 3D simulation.

 ### ✅ Officially Supported
-We provide pre-built executables (`.exe` / `.app`) and full support for:
+We provide pre-built executables (`.exe` / `.app`) for:
 * **Windows 10 / 11** (x64)
 * **macOS** (Apple Silicon)

-### ⚠️ Apple Intel Users
+### ⚠️ Intel Mac, Linux, and Running from source
-We **do not** provide pre-built applications for Intel-based Macs.
+LiteSim is **fully compatible** with Intel-based Macs and Linux when running from source code.
+We simply do not provide pre-compiled executables for these platforms.
-However, LiteSim is fully compatible with Intel Macs if run directly from the source code.
-Please set up a Conda or Python environment with the libraries found in `requirements.txt` and run `python main.py` to get started.
+However, LiteSim is compatible with these operating systems if run directly from the source code.
+1. Please set up a **Conda or Python environment** with the libraries found in `requirements.txt`
+2. **Run** `python main.py` to get started.

+### 🛡️ Windows Defender Warning
+When launching `LiteSim.exe`, Windows might show a blue pop-up saying **"Windows protected your PC"**.
+This happens because this is open-source software and does not have an expensive digital signature.

+**To start the application:**
+1. Click **"More info"** (under the text).
+2. Click the **"Run anyway"** button that appears.

+If you prefer not to run the `.exe`, you can always run the source code directly using Python (see instructions above).

 ---

 ## ❤️ Credits & Acknowledgment

 This project was created by me with extensive assistance from **Gemini 3 Pro** (Google AI).
-The AI served as a co-pilot for architecture, UI design (sv_ttk integration), and logic implementation.
+The AI served as a co-pilot for architecture, UI design, and logic implementation.

 * **SDK:** [xArm-Python-SDK](https://github.com/xArm-Developer/xArm-Python-SDK)
 * **Visualization:** [PyVista](https://docs.pyvista.org/)